PERSONAL INJURY ATTORNEY, PREMISES LIABILITY, LA

 The case will be presided over by Judge Henry G. Sullivan Jr. in the 24th Judicial District Courtin Louisiana.
 Marriott is being accused of allowing the hazardous condition of the slick elevator floor to exist, failing to properly monitor the condition of the floor in the elevator, creating a hazard for patrons, and failing to properly train and supervise employees.
 An unspecified amount in damages is being sought for physical disability, mental pain and suffering, loss of enjoyment of life, and also for medical expenses.

 Injured?
-The Law Offices of J. Price McNamara Can Help!
+J. Price McNamara ERISA Insurance Claim Attorney Can Help!

 Hotels have a high duty of care for their guests and customers.
 This includes maintaining a safe and clean premises in order to prevent unreasonable hazards and dangers to the safety and well being of their guests.
 If you are injured while staying at a hotel, then having an experienced and knowledgeable personal injury attorney can help you seek the appropriate compensation that you may be entitled to for your injury.
 Do not let yourself be a victim twice!
-Contact the Law Offices of J. Price McNamara for your free case review and consultation today!
+Contact J. Price McNamara ERISA Insurance Claim Attorney for your free case review and consultation today!

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.